-Proposed buildings within the northern area would be visible, as illustrated in the photowire overlay and photomontage for viewpoint 8 (6330\VAR\08).
-Proposed buildings within the southern site area would be obscured by intervening woodland and trees.
+Proposed buildings within the northern area would be visible, as illustrated in the photowire overlay and photomontage for viewpoint 8 (6330_VAR_08_A).
+Proposed buildings within the southern site area would largely be obscured by intervening woodland and trees, although the upper floors of the taller 6 storey building would likely be visible above the treeline.
 The proposals would add further built form at the top of the scarp slope but, given the development would be see in the context of existing industrial buildings of a similar scale and type at the edge of the urban area, Permanent effects would be of Small scale and Neutral.

-ISSUED BY Peterborough t: 01733 31047 '1
+ISSUED BY Peterborough t: 01733 31047 71

-DATE Aug 2018 DRAWN VW
+DATE Jan 2019 DRAWN VW

 SCALE@A3 NTS CHECKED CMi

 STATUS Draft APPROVED CMi

 DWG.
-NO. 6278 PP 008
+NO. 6278 PP 008 A